ItsJonQ/g2/README.md

 Start experiencing the new (experimental) G2 Components project with this starter kit!

+We can start prototyping with G2 Components in 2 ways:

+1. CodeSandbox (Recommended)
+2. Create React App
+3. Gatsby
+4. Next.js

 ### CodeSandbox

 To get started with the CodeSandbox template, click on the link below: